falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 A plugin instance is created when the plugin event stream is opened, which can happen more than once during the plugin lifecycle.
 Source plugins are required to define an `Open()` method that creates a returns a new plugin instance.
 This is where the framework passes in the user-defined open parameters string.

-The plugin instance type returned form `Open()` can define an optional `Close()` method bundling any additional deinitialization logic to run while closing the event stream.
+The plugin instance type returned by `Open()` can define an optional `Close()` method bundling any additional deinitialization logic to run while closing the event stream.

 ```go
 func (m *MyPlugin) Open(prms string) (source.Instance, error) {